CCS School Social Work Team

 Samaritan’s Table- Free Dinner

 Supper is provided and served by a variety of Kannapolis area churches, businesses, and civic organizations.
-A short devotion is offered at 5:55, and supper is served promptly at 6:00 p.m.
+During COVID, supper is served in to-go containers, drive-through style between 5:15-6:00 p.m.
 All are welcome.
 No questions are asked and no forms to fill out.
-You and your family are invited to join us for a free meal and fellowship Monday through Thursday, at the following locations:
+You and your family are invited to join us for a free meal Wednesdays and Thursdays, at the following locations:

 - Wednesdays: Trinity United Methodist – 416 East 1st Street, Kannapolis